What makes good screenplay exposition? I compare some exposition in the Raiders of the Lost Ark screenplay with a user-submitted script.

 The script has texture and realism.
 Now it just needs presentability.
 There’s a good conflict being set up.
 I’m aboard.
 Honestly, I like the story so far.
 Now I want to trust the writer more though.
 The pages can’t be such a chore do digest.
 Fix the typos which means less typos, more professional presentation.
 Don’t give them an excuse to put it down.

-We’ve all heard it time and again about script page count, whether in film school, or just as an anecdotal whisper on the screenwriter wind: “A screenplay should be no more than 120 pages.”
+“A screenplay’s page count should be no longer than 120 pages.”
+We’ve all heard it time and again about script page count, whether in film school, or just as an anecdotal whisper on the screenwriter wind.
 120 pages?
 Maximum?
-Isn’t that just a bit … Read More
+Isn’t that just a bit arbitrary?
+Why not 121?
+Why not 119?
+After all, The Godfather, (a great … Read more